 Tzu Chi Foundation picks up for free, if it’s A LOT of items to donate.
 Aside from clothes that are in good usable condition, they also accept the following.

 You can bring them to a Tzu Chi Recycling Center.
 Or you can get in touch with their office to ask them when they can pick up in your area.
 This is for if you are donating large items like broken home appliances and lots of recyclables like these.

 (632) 7141188 • 7142288 • 7141188 • 7142288 • 7320001

-H&M is trying to Close the Loop by receiving items that are either 1) usable for donation to people in need, or 2) any fabric/textile that needs to be recycled, so clothes or towels or beddings with holes, or even underwear, etc.
+I usually bring clothing items for recycling to H&M. They are trying to Close the Loop by receiving items that are either 1) usable for donation to people in need, or 2) any fabric/textile that needs to be recycled, so clothes or towels or beddings with holes, or even bikinis and underwear, etc.

 Drop off clothes and textiles from ANY brand, in ANY condition in ANY of their stores